-- 5.4-1.
+5.4-1.
 A Pardon and Forgiveness Screening Committee (Committee) is hereby created for the purpose of carrying out the provisions of this law.
-This Committee shall operate on a probationary basis for a period of six (6) months.
-After five (5) months, the Committee shall report to the Oneida Business Committee as to the progress of the Committee and any concerns they have with implementation of this Law. - 5.4-2.
+This Committee shall operate on a probationary basis.
+The Committee shall report to the Oneida Business Committee as to the progress of the Committee and any concerns they have with implementation of this Law.

+5.4-2.
 Authority.
-The Committee shall: - (a) promulgate internal standard operating procedures necessary to govern its proceedings; - (b) review and process applications for a pardon or forgiveness in an orderly and expeditious manner; - (c) investigate an applicant's background: - (d) conduct and preside over hearings; - (e) provide formal, written recommendations to the Oneida Business Committee to approve or deny a pardon or forgiveness application; and - (f) take other actions reasonably related to the purpose of the Committee. - 5.4-3.
-Committee Membership. - (a) Number of Committee Members.
-The Committee shall be comprised of five (5four (4) enrolled Tribal members from four (4three (3) representative areas who shall serve a term consistent with that of the Oneida Business Committee term of office.
-Committee members shall include: - (1) one (1) representative from the Oneida Police Department, identified in writing by the Chief of Police, including two (2) alternates, submitted to the Tribal Secretary; - (2) one (1) representative from the Oneida Social Services Department, identified in writing by the Division Director for Governmental Services Division, including two (2) alternates, submitted to the Tribal Secretary; and - (3) one (1) representative from the Oneida Business Committee, identified by motion or resolution of the Oneida Business Committee, including at least one (1) alternate; and - (4)-(3) two (2) representatives from the Oneida community-at-large, appointed by motion or resolution of the Oneida Business Committee, including two (2) alternates. - (A) At least one (1) community-at-large representative shall be an elder over the age of fifty-five (55). - (B) Preference for community-at-large representatives shall be given to Tribal members with a background in social services, probation/parole, law enforcement, legal services, public policy and similar fields. - (b) Alternates.
-For each representative there shall be one (1) alternate who may serve in a regular member's place where a Committee member is absent or unable to participate in a hearing due to a conflict of interest, provided that, an alternate shall not participate if he or she has a conflict of interest. - 5.4-4.
+The Committee shall:

+(a) promulgate internal standard operating procedures necessary to govern its proceedings;

+(b) review and process applications for a pardon or forgiveness in an orderly and expeditious manner;

+(c) investigate an applicant's background;

+(d) conduct and preside over hearings;

+(e) provide formal, written recommendations to the Oneida Business Committee to approve or deny a pardon or forgiveness application; and

+(f) take other actions reasonably related to the purpose of the Committee.

+5.4-3.
+Committee Membership.

+(a) Number of Committee Members.
+The Committee shall be comprised of five (5 four (4) enrolled Tribal members from four (4 three (3) representative areas who shall serve a term consistent with that of the Oneida Business Committee term of office.
+Committee members shall include:

+(1) one (1) representative from the Oneida Police Department, identified in writing by the Chief of Police, including two (2) alternates, submitted to the Tribal Secretary;

+(2) one (1) representative from the Oneida Social Services Department, identified in writing by the Division Director for Governmental Services Division, including two (2) alternates, submitted to the Tribal Secretary; and

+(3) one (1) representative from the Oneida Business Committee, identified by motion or resolution of the Oneida Business Committee, including at least one (1) alternate; and

+(4)-(3) two (2) representatives from the Oneida community-at-large, appointed by motion or resolution of the Oneida Business Committee, including two (2) alternates.

+(A) At least one (1) community-at-large representative shall be an elder over the age of fifty-five (55).

+(B) Preference for community-at-large representatives shall be given to Tribal members with a background in social services, probation/parole, law enforcement, legal services, public policy and similar fields.

+(b) Alternates.
+For each representative there shall be one (1) alternate who may serve in a regular member's place where a Committee member is absent or unable to participate in a hearing due to a conflict of interest, provided that, an alternate shall not participate if he or she has a conflict of interest.

+5.4-4.
 Stipends.
 The Committee members who are Oneida community-at-large representatives and their alternates may receive a stipend of fifty dollars (\$50) for conducting a pardon hearing if stipend payments are available in the budget.

-BE IT FINALLY RESOLVED, that the above amendments shall be effective immediately and remain in effect for six (6) months unless extended by the Oneida Business Committee for an additional six (6) months.
+BE IT FINALLY RESOLVED, the above amendments shall be effective upon the expiration of the emergency amendments adopted on January 23, 2013 and shall remain in effect for six (6) months or until permanent amendments are adopted, whichever occurs first.